pkulchenko/ZeroBraneStudio/README.md

 * Download [installation package for the latest release](https://studio.zerobrane.com/) for individual platforms (Windows, OSX, or Linux);
 * Download [snapshot of the repository for each of the releases](releases), which works for all platforms;
-* Clone the repository to access the current development version.
+* Clone the repository to access the current development version; this option also works for all platforms.

 **No compilation is needed** for any of the installation options, although the scripts to compile required libraries for all supported platforms are available in the `build/` directory.